flenniken/collections/docs/notification.md

 * [Notification Flow](#notification-flow) -– end-to-end behavior when a collection is published.
 * [Platform](#platform) -– supported platform and deployment assumptions.
 * [Badge Behavior](#badge-behavior) -– how badges are set and cleared.
-* [Create VAPID Key](#create-vapid-key) -- how to create a VAPID key used when pushing a notification.
+* [Create VAPID Keys](#create-vapid-keys) -- how to create the VAPID keys used when pushing a notification.
 * [Testing](#testing) -- how to test the notification feature.